Half-timbered house from a moving train

 I’ve never travelled by train more comfortably and calmly than this before.
 I got on in Siegen and was able to claim a set of four seats for myself when setting out (as is any train traveller’s dream) on the Rothaarbahn towards Bad Berleburg in the Siegerland region.

-learn more about Siegen
+Learn more about Siegen

 Travelling into the pastChildhood memories and mystical landscapes